How To Not Be Socially Awkward: Is It Possible?

 Many treatments can help with social anxiety disorder or even social awkwardness.
 If you're at the point where you are avoiding social contact or social situations because of overwhelming fears and your normal function is inhibited, it may be time to get help.

-Cognitive behavioral therapy for you
+Cognitive behavioral therapy for better mental health

 Cognitive behavioral therapy (CBT) is a combination of traditional talk therapy and behavioral therapy.
 A CBT therapist will help you to identify negative thoughts and increase awareness regarding how that negative thinking is impacting your emotions and behaviors in social situations.
 Your social anxiety may have patterns of negative thinking and beliefs that are difficult to pinpoint without this outside help.